Temperature anomaly (K; relative to 1971-2000) - Land and ocean: latitudes between 30S and 00N - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 Download Full Dataset (.xlsx)Latest updates.
-In both land and oceanic locations at latitudes between 30 degrees South and 00 degrees North, the temperature anomaly relative to the 1971-2000 average stood at 0.50 degrees Kelvin in August 2025, versus 0.52 in July.
+In both land and oceanic locations at latitudes between 30 degrees South and 00 degrees North, the temperature anomaly relative to the 1971-2000 average stood at 0.44 degrees Kelvin in November 2025, compared to 0.51 in October.

 Sample.
-In this monthly time series, there are a total of 2,108 data points.
-The time span covered by the series goes from January 1850 to August 2025.
+This monthly series has 2,111 data points.
+The time period covered by the series is from January 1850 to November 2025.

 Latest values